LcfherShell/CSuperNano/README.md

 ---
 # CSuperNano
 CSuperNano is a console-based text editor that allows users to open, edit, save and delete files directly from a text-based interface.
-It also provides file editing, directory navigation and file search features.
+It also provides file editing, and directory navigation.

 ### Key Features:
 - **Directory Navigation**: Displays the contents of directories and allows navigation between directories.